MicroEJ/docs/SDK6UserGuide/troubleshooting.rst

     OpenJDK Runtime Environment Temurin-11.0.14.1+1 (build 11.0.14.1+1)
     OpenJDK 64-Bit Server VM Temurin-11.0.14.1+1 (build 11.0.14.1+1, mixed mode)

-  Alternatively, you can set the ``JAVA_HOME`` environment variable to point to the installation directory of the JDK 11.
+  Alternatively, you can set the ``JAVA_HOME`` environment variable to point to the installation directory of the JDK.

-- For IntelliJ IDEA, go to ``File`` > ``Settings...`` > ``Build, Execution, Deployment`` > ``Build Tools`` > ``Gradle``, and make sure the selected ``Gradle JVM`` is a JDK 11:
+- For IntelliJ IDEA, go to ``File`` > ``Settings...`` > ``Build, Execution, Deployment`` > ``Build Tools`` > ``Gradle``, and make sure the selected ``Gradle JVM`` is a supported JDK version:

 	.. figure:: images/intellij-project-jdk.png
 		:alt: Project JDK in IntelliJ IDEA